-\Entering students are strongly recommended to complete the Human Biology I/II labs, but those are not required.
+Entering students are strongly recommended to complete the Human Biology I/II labs, but those are not required.
+The program suggests that students seeking admission to post-baccalaureate professional degrees within the health programs strongly consider taking the full human anatomy and human physiology sequence.